Nigel

 Adventure buddy

-When Nigel was about ten I started taking him on the boat to Snettisham and up the Taku, something I hadn't done often before due to his fear of boating/flying and the fact that my ex was at home to watch him when I went adventuring on my
+When Nigel was nine I started taking him on the boat to adventures at Snettisham and up the Taku, something I hadn't done often before due to his anxiety about boating/flying and the fact that there was someone at home to watch him

 (Photos enlarge with a click.)